zwang695/alexa-skills-list/skills/B01G7RX3DU/README.md

 * *Alexa, tell Debt Clock to tell me the current debt.*

 This skill will read the current approximate value of the U.S national debt to you.
-It retrieves the figure for the U.S national debt from the usgovernmentdebt.us website.
+It retrieves the figure for the U.S national debt from the nationaldebtclocks.org website.

 Example phrases to open app: